 From this brief intro explaining the importance of circle through science, history and art we can assume the big influence and importance of circle have in art and design.
 Logo, as the foundation stone of every branding and visual identity has the important task of attracting the viewer attention.
 Beside just attractiveness a logo must represent the brand in the best way by forcing people to relate with brand in a positive way.
 One of the best way to do it is by using a circle and circle technique in logo design.

 The new Twitter logo is also an excellent example of using circle technique to create interesting and memorable logo.
 In this example we can also see interesting ways of drawing objects with intersecting, overlapping and subtracting parts of circles.
 By positioning circles in certain ratio and creating specific form the logo designer achieves a feeling of movement in this logo which is very important considering all symbolic meaning of illustration representing a bird.
-A static bird symbol wouldn't have such impact and wouldn’t convey the right message explaining speed and movement which characterize Twitter.
+A static bird logo wouldn't have such impact and wouldn’t convey the right message explaining speed and movement which characterize Twitter.

 Perfect symmetry in circle based logo design can be seen in Shell logo designed by Raymond Loewy, that hasn’t suffered major redesign since 1971.
 Actually it has become more symmetric than the original version and all other versions before.
 In this example we can see how the artist succeeds to achieve the simple look with certain 3D effect by using the circle as a base and by bringing a symmetric lines on both sides.